stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/42_caching_model.md

     <img src="images/caching_model/caching_model.png">
 </p>

-When parameters are passed during the `get` request, the cache must have an index over these parameters to guarantee a retrieval of the intended information.
-For example, if a Model class `UserRepository` has a method `get_user_data(user_id)`, this method must use the parameter `user_id` to perform the intended retrieval from the cache.
+When parameters are passed during the ``get`` request, the cache must have an index over these parameters to guarantee a retrieval of the intended information.
+For example, if a Model class ``UserRepository`` has a method ``get_user_data(user_id)``, this method must use the parameter ``user_id`` to perform the intended retrieval from the cache.

-To set data on the Model, two strategies are possible:
+To perform a ``set`` operation on the Model, two strategies are possible.

-1. always perform the changing action on the slow data source, followed by either a similar update on the cached data, or an invalidation of the cached data.
+The first one is to apply the changing action on the slow data source, followed by either a similar update on the cached data, or an invalidation of the cached data.
+This strategy has the following caveats:
-2. just update the cached data, delaying the slow data source update until later.

-Both strategies come with caveats.
-For the first one, if the `set` action is expected to change the data source in a non-trivial way, it may not be possible to perform a sensible change to the cached data with the same business logic supported by the remote source.
-Instead, one should remove the cached data to promote a fresh retrieval at the next `get` operation.
+- If the ``set`` action is expected to change the data source in a non-trivial way, it may not be possible to perform a sensible change to the cached data with the same business logic supported by the remote source.
+Instead, one should remove the cached data to promote a fresh retrieval at the next ``get`` operation.

-Another caveat is that the operation always requires a round trip to the slow data source.
-This has consequences both at the UI level (failures must be reported, in-progress operations need to present a sensible progress bar, perceived performance may suffer) and also at the application design level (if repeated `set` operations are needed, performing a round trip to the data source every time is wasteful and impacts performance)
+- The operation requires a round trip to the slow data source, with consequences both at the UI level (failures must be reported, in-progress operations need to present a sensible progress bar, perceived performance may suffer) and also at the application design level (if repeated ``set`` operations are needed, performing a round trip to the data source every time is wasteful and impacts performance).

-The second strategy may seem to solve some of the problems given above: changes are kept local to the application when actively changed, and the data source access cost is paid later, possibly as a bundled single change request.
-The cache, however, must not evict the changed information until it has been committed to the data source.
+The second possible strategy is to update the cached data, delaying the slow data source update until later, possibly bundling multiple changes into a single request.
+With this solution, the cache must not evict the changed information until it has been committed to the data source.
 Further issues may exist for resources that are shared among clients, or in case of application crash or network failure where the changed content is only partially submitted or not at all.

-Interested listeners of the Model may or may not need to be aware of the existence of a cache.
-If the listener can behave appropriately by ignoring the existence of the cache Several strategies are possible to handle this
+Interested listeners of the Model may need to be aware of the existence of a cache if they want to guarantee up-to-date data, or need to force flushing of changes to the remote service.

 ### Caching strategies